paupino/rust-decimal/README.md

 ### `serde-with-float`

-Enable this to access the module for serialising `Decimal` types to a float.
+Enable this to access the module for serializing `Decimal` types to a float.
 This can be use in `struct` definitions like so:

 ```rust
 #[derive(Serialize, Deserialize)]